varnish/Varnish-Book/varnish_book.rst

   enabled=1
   gpgcheck=0

-.. bookmark

 Threading model
 ---------------

-- The child process runs multiple threads
+- The child process runs multiple threads in two tread pools
 - Worker threads are the bread and butter of the Varnish architecture
 - Utility-threads
-- Balance

 .. container:: handout

+   The child process runs multiple threads in two thread pools.
+   The threads of these pools are called worker threads.
-   The child process of Varnish is where the magic takes place.
-It consists of several distinct threads performing different tasks.
-The following table lists some interesting threads, to give you an idea of what goes on.
-The table is not complete.
+   The following table lists some relevant threads, to give you an idea of what goes on.

    +---------------+---------------------------+------------------------+
    | Thread-name   | Amount of threads         | Task                   |